Birth of the Balancer

 “Tzina,” interrupts Shazira, “where’s Berek?”

-“But I don’t know where he went.”
+“He said he was going to do some exploring, but I don’t know where he went.”

 “Can you stop him from entering?” asks Shazira.

-“No,” answers Mayla
+“No,” answers Mayla.

 “He’s already by the entrance, and I have no power to seal it.”